Scarabaeus1031/NEXAH/nexah/symbolic_lexicon/Riemann_IEEE_Connection.md

 - The **Critical Line (Elastic Axis)** acts as the stable reference / basin boundary
 - The **292 NCS Switch** is the intervention point for early detection and controlled navigation

-The mirror iteration, 12-fold self-folding and -1/12 Leerstelle explain why NEXAH detects voltage collapse up to 43.9 s earlier than classical methods: it observes the **folding and reflection** before the classical voltage deviation becomes visible.
+The mirror iteration, 12-fold self-folding and resonant hovering drift explain why NEXAH detects voltage collapse up to 43.9 s earlier than classical methods: it observes the **folding, reflection and micro-oscillation** before the classical voltage deviation becomes visible.

 ## Summary

-NEXAH translates the abstract Riemann Critical Line and related number-theoretic structures (including Ramanujan summation -1/12, 12-fold Operator and binary shift patterns) into a **practical, 3D-navigable instrument**.
+NEXAH translates the abstract Riemann Critical Line and related number-theoretic structures (including Ramanujan summation -1/12, 12-fold Operator, binary shift patterns and resonant hovering drift) into a **practical, 3D-navigable instrument**.

 It is not a mathematical proof of the Riemann Hypothesis.
-It is a geometric and operational model that makes the underlying folding, mirror symmetry, 3-directional flow and “space inbetween” visible and controllable — with direct application to real-world power system stability and navigation.
+It is a geometric and operational model that makes the underlying folding, mirror symmetry, 3-directional flow and resonant hovering drift visible and controllable — with direct application to real-world power system stability and navigation.

 **NEXAH**
 Structure becomes visible.